lukmanr/CLVPipelines/README.md

 You can run the solution on a full Kubeflow installation which can be provisioned by following [the Kubeflow on GCP guide](https://www.kubeflow.org/docs/gke/deploy/) or on a lightweight deployment that only includes core Kubeflow Pipelines services.

+The solution includes a script that automates the lightweight Kubeflow Pipelines deployment.

+To provision the lightweight Kubeflow Pipelines deployment:
+1. Select or create a GCP project
+1. Make sure that the following Cloud APIs are enabled:
+  - Compute Engine
+  - Cloud Storage
+  - Container Registry
+  - Kubernetes Engine
+  - BigQuery
+  - AutoML
+  - Cloud Build
+1. Open a new session in **Cloud Shell**